rust-lang/rust/README.md

 'my-feature' is descriptive. don't assign an RFC number yet).
 * Fill in the RFC.
-Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disinginuous about the drawbacks or alternatives tend to be poorly-received.
+Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
 * Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared